xdze2/pourquoifaire/README.md

 > **User:** "I'm stuck on the radio retrofit.
 The mechanical buttons are too expensive."
 >
 > **TeleoGraph:** "I've marked `mechanical-buttons` as **STUCK** (Reason: Budget).
 Your current 'Why' is `Industrial Haptics`.
 Should we explore **Alternative Hows**, such as 3D printing custom knobs or refurbishing vintage parts from a different model?"

+---

+## 🤖 Development

+This project is being developed with the assistance of **GitHub Copilot**, an AI-powered coding assistant that helps with:
+- Code generation and completion
+- Architecture design and refactoring
+- Documentation writing
+- Debugging and testing
+- Package management and dependency resolution

+GitHub Copilot accelerates development while maintaining code quality and following best practices.